plausible/docs/docs/google-tag-manager.md

 For more details on custom properties, do check out the [custom properties guide](custom-props/introduction.md).

-## GTM Containers ready to import
+## Plausible containers for Google Tag Manager

-If you prefer to get up and running with Plausible as quickly as possible, we have two containers that require minimal edits:
+If you prefer to get up and running with Plausible as quickly as possible, we have two Google Tag Manager containers that require minimal edits.
+Do right click the links below to download the linked files:

-- [Plausible Integration](https://raw.githubusercontent.com/plausible/docs/master/static/files/Plausible-GTM-Integration.json)) - default script.js tracking
+- [Plausible Integration](https://raw.githubusercontent.com/plausible/docs/master/static/files/Plausible-GTM-Integration.json) - default script.js tracking
-- [Plausible Full Integration](https://raw.githubusercontent.com/plausible/docs/master/static/files/Plausible-GTM-full-integration.json)) - includes script extensions, props and 404 tracking
+- [Plausible Full Integration](https://raw.githubusercontent.com/plausible/docs/master/static/files/Plausible-GTM-full-integration.json) - includes script extensions, props and 404 tracking

-## How to use the Plausible GTM containers
+## How to import Plausible's GTM containers

 * Navigate to the **Admin** section of your container's workspace